 - Senior Research Seminar (SCA-UA 90)

 Five courses (20 points) are required for the minor in Africana studies.
-Students minoring in Africana studies must take one of the following introductory courses: Approaches to Africana Studies (SCA-UA 101), or Cultures and Contexts: Africa (MAP-UA 505), or Cultures and Contexts: The African Diaspora (MAP-UA 532), or Cultures and Contexts: The Black Atlantic (MAP-UA 534), plus four designated Africana studies elective courses.
+Students must take one of the following introductory courses: Approaches to Africana Studies (SCA-UA 101; offered periodically), or Cultures and Contexts: Africa (CORE-UA 505; offered every year), or Cultures and Contexts: The African Diaspora (CORE-UA 532; offered every year), or Cultures and Contexts: The Black Atlantic (CORE-UA 534; offered every year), plus four designated Africana studies elective courses.
 One Africana language course can count as an elective if taught by SCA faculty.

-Majors who have completed 48 points of graded work in CAS and have a 3.65 GPA or higher (both overall and in the major) are encouraged to register for Senior Honors Seminar (SCA-UA 92) in the Fall semester of their senior year.
-Upon successful completion of the seminar requirements, students will be eligible to register for Senior Honors Thesis (SCA-UA 93) in the Spring semester.
+Majors who have completed 48 points of graded work in CAS and have a 3.65 GPA or higher (both overall and in the major) are encouraged to register for Senior Honors Seminar (SCA-UA 92) in the fall semester of their senior year.
+Upon successful completion of the seminar requirements, students will be eligible to register for Senior Honors Thesis (SCA-UA 93) in the spring.
 Information about honors can be found at http://sca.as.nyu.edu/object/sca.related.honors.